collegestudentjuliorivera-commits/Active-Directory-Project/README.md

-# Active-Directory-Project
+Enterprise Network Virtualization Lab with Active Directory

+1. Deployed Windows 11 Virtual Machine
+- Installed and configured a Windows 11 operating system within an Oracle VirtualBox virtual environment to serve as a client machine in the lab.

+2. Provisioned Windows Server Environment
+- Installed Windows Server on a separate virtual machine to act as the centralized server for the simulated enterprise network.

+3. Configured Domain Controller Services
-Built a virtual enterprise network using Oracle VirtualBox.
-Deployed Windows 11 and Windows Server VMs, configured a Domain Controller with Active Directory Domain Services, implemented authentication policies, and assigned static IPs.
+- Promoted the Windows Server instance to a Domain Controller by installing and configuring Active Directory Domain Services (AD DS), enabling centralized authentication and domain management.